-A first interaction is the first way that a visitor came to your website.
+The first interaction is the first way that a visitor came to your website.
 If someone receives an email from you, goes to your website, then googles your product and gets to your website via an AdWords ad, then the first interaction is Email.

-A last interaction is the last way that a visitor came to your website before converting.
+The last interaction is the last way that a visitor came to your website before converting.
 This is the standard way of reporting transactions/conversions in Google Analytics.

-Most people rely on using last interaction as the method to report marketing metrics.
+Most people rely on using the last interaction as the method to report marketing metrics.
 It’s always been about the “last email” that made the customer convert.
 The magic keyword that finally convinced the customer to buy your product.

 Only Measuring Last Interaction Takes You Down The Wrong Path